jediofgever/ROS_OpenCR_odom/README.md

 # ROS_arduino_odom
-A interface for recieving odometry messaging from arduino and publishing them as ROS messages
+A interface for recieving odometry messaging from OpenCR and publishing them as ROS messages.